Federated Data-Efficient Instruction Tuning for Large Language Models

-where $\mathbf{w}^r_{i, t}$ denotes model $\mathbf{w}$ of client $i$ at the $t$-th local step in round $r$, and $\eta$ is the learning rate.
-Typically, the above process iterates over the local dataset $\mathcal{D}_i$ for one or more epochs \cite{qin2024full,xu2024forward,zhang2024fedit} in a cross-device FL scenario.
-After local training is finished, each active client transfers the optimized model parameters to the server.
-Given the large number of parameters in LLMs, FL typically incorporates PEFT techniques \cite{zhang2023-FedPETuning}, where only a small subset of model parameters is trained and transmitted to reduce memory and communication costs.
-Similarly, this work employs LoRA \cite{lora} to train and transmit only LoRA adapters as \cite{zhang2024fedit}.
+where $\mathbf{w}^r_{i, t}$ is the model of client $i$ at the $t$-th local step in round $r$, and $\eta$ is the learning rate.
+Typically, the process iterates over the local dataset $\mathcal{D}_i$ for one or more epochs \cite{qin2024full,xu2024forward,zhang2024fedit}.
+After local training, each active client sends the updated model to the server.
+To alleviate communication and memory costs, FL typically adopts PEFT techniques, where only a small subset of model parameters is trained and transmitted.
+Similarly to \citet{zhang2024fedit}, this work only trains and transmits LoRA adapters.